-For any wildfires occurring at BNL, the BNL Fire Department is in charge of all suppression activities.
+For any wildfires occurring at BNL, the BNL Fire Department has command over all suppression activities.
 An initial attack is a response that does not exceed 24 hours' duration, threaten persons or property off site, or require additional forces from outside BNL.
 Due to the nature of the BNL site and its proximity to two outside fire districts, wildland fires are occasionally detected and responded to by outside fire departments.
-These departments inform the BNL Fire Department of their actions.
+These departments inform the BNL Fire Department of their actions and are required to enter the Lab property through the front gate unless given permission to do otherwise.
+There are additional points of entry and egress on the north end of the Lab (see maps in Appendix D).
 This type of situation would be included as an "Initial Attack" classification.